-DescriptionCalifornia agencies are required to adopt the AASHTO load-and-resistance factor design (LRFD) specifications plus the California Amendments for new bridges that have preliminary engineering authorized after October 2006.
-This 2-day course provides practical training to bridge design engineers and technicians on the application of the AASHTO LRFD specifications plus the California Amendments to the design of concrete bridges that are common in California (cast-in place box girdle, slab, pre-cast, and box culvert bridges).
+DescriptionCalifornia agencies are required to adopt the AASHTO load-and-resistance factor design (LRFD) specifications plus the California Amendments for design of all new bridges.
+This 2-day course provides practical training to bridge design engineers and technicians on the application of the AASHTO LRFD specifications plus the California Amendments to the design of concrete bridges that are common in California (cast-in-place box girder, slab, precast, and box culvert bridges).
 All structural components of bridges are covered; but retaining walls and the geotechnical design of deep foundations are not.
-This course emphasizes various technical design aspects that are affected by the newly adopted LRFD bridge design specifications plus the California Amendments, so that a more uniform level of safety for bridges can be achieved.
+This course emphasizes various technical design aspects of the LRFD bridge design specifications plus the California Amendments, which demonstrate how a uniform level of safety for bridges can be achieved.
 This course is a hands-on training that combines lectures, class exercises on real-world bridge design problems, class discussions, and Q&A. Various bridge design examples utilizing the new LRFD specifications plus California Amendments are highlighted throughout the training.

 - LRFD design approach